ryancyq/heroku-buildpack-imagemagick-webp/README.md

 ```

-If this failed, and you want to clear the buildpack cache to try again, use the `https://github.com/heroku/heroku-repo.git` plungin:
+If this failed, and you want to [clear the buildpack cache](https://help.heroku.com/18PI5RSY/how-do-i-clear-the-build-cache) to try again:

 ```
-heroku plugins:install https://github.com/heroku/heroku-repo.git -a appname
-heroku repo:purge_cache -a appname
+heroku plugins:install heroku-repo -a appname heroku repo:purge_cache -a appname
 ```